The History of Shanakeever Valley

 Memory Eternal

 As part of the research of the valley’s history, our neighbours offered several songs as favourites to reflect the themes and heartaches of the area.
 Processing of difficult emotional realities through song is a peculiar and enduring aspect of Ireland’s bardic culture.
-One struck a chord with me.
-It speaks, perhaps, to the value of preserving memory as a spiritual act.
-As Orthodox Christians, we pray for the dead through the act of remembering: “Memory Eternal.”
-Remembrance, without getting caught up in the emotional turbulence of grief, becomes to attempt to live according to God’s dispassionate peace:
+One struck a chord with me; John McDermott’s The Old House:

 A Visual Tour